 An overwhelming body of research makes it clear that the most reliable and cost-effective strategy for expanding access to educational opportunity in the 21st century is racial and socioeconomic integration.
 Just as importantly, research demonstrates that parents in New York City want diverse schools to prepare their children for an increasingly diverse nation and workforce.
 New York Appleseed and its partners are working with students, parents, and communities to lay out positive steps for reducing segregation in New York City’s community school districts.

-In partnership with Orrick, Herrington, & Sutcliffe, New York Appleseed has advanced the cause of school integration over the last eight years with its groundbreaking initiatives.
+In partnership with Orrick, Herrington, & Sutcliffe, New York Appleseed has advanced the cause of school integration over the last ten years with its groundbreaking initiatives.
 The most recent reports and briefings are listed here: